Ziggeo/ziggeo-wp-videowalls-for-ziggeo/readme.txt

 `.ziggeo_videowall_slide_previous` - to style the < (previous arrow)
 `.ziggeo_videowall_slide_next` - to style > (next arrow)

+You can of course use your own CSS code, and with classes available for each element of the videowall this should be something very simple.

-*Q:* Can we give you our feedback?
+= Can we give you our feedback? =

-*A:* Of course!
+Of course!
 We welcome all feedback and suggestions, that is how we got to here, so do share with us your thoughts.

-*Q:* How can I request a feature?
+= How can I request a feature? =

-*A:* Leave a rating for our plugin.
+Leave a rating for our plugin.
 This helps dedicate more time on plugin improvements.
 Once that is done, leave a comment about your feature request on our [WP forum](https://support.ziggeo.com/hc/en-us/community/topics/200753347-WordPress-plugin).
 This will allow you and others to boost up the features that you like.

-*Q:* Why there are some videos that can not be loaded in VideoWall?
+= Why there are some videos that can not be loaded in VideoWall? =

-*A:* If you notice in your console the following error: `NetworkError: 403 Forbidden - link to video snapshot` or if you check the link directly and you see `This video is currently under moderation` it means that your video wall was able to load the video, however you have checked `Client cannot view unaccepted videos` in your dashboard - that is why you are shown the same.
+If you notice in your console the following error: `NetworkError: 403 Forbidden - link to video snapshot` or if you check the link directly and you see `This video is currently under moderation` it means that your video wall was able to load the video, however you have checked `Client cannot view unaccepted videos` in your dashboard - that is why you are shown the same.

 If you are still not sure about how to resolve that, just let us know.

-*Q:* We open a page with video wall, however no videos are shown even with video wall set to load right away *A:* To show videos you need to have videos on that specific page.
+= We open a page with video wall, however no videos are shown even with video wall set to load right away =

+To show videos you need to have videos on that specific page.
 This is done to allow you to show any videos from within your Ziggeo account that are specific to the post/page you are currently on.
 To show some videos, you can record your video in the post, or by recording it in the comments.
 All others that are added as video comments will be shown after new recording is made (to those that do it) or for all those that come to your page (depending on your setup).

 You can also tag your videos in our dashboard with the ID of the page that you want them shown on and voila, refresh your browser and they should be there.

+== Upgrade notice ==

+= 1.1. =
+* Made some cleanup of code

 == Changelog ==